jbosstm/narayana/README.md

 3. core  This builds the common and arjunacore modules
 4. jta  This builds common, arjunacore and JTA
 5. jts  This builds common, arjunacore, JTA and JTS
+6. idlj When combine with the jts or all profiles the resulting jar will be configured to use the ORB bundled with the JDK
-6. xts  This builds common, arjunacore, JTA and XTS
+7. xts  This builds common, arjunacore, JTA and XTS
-7. stm  This builds common, arjuna, txoj and the STM module
+8. stm  This builds common, arjuna, txoj and the STM module

 So, for example, to build stm you can type: